 What I found intriguing about the peaks here were their triangular sharp summits.
 Almost as if someone has sharpened them like school kids sharpen their pencils.
 Not one, but almost all peaks had an equilateral triangle at their top.
 The glaciers appeared like white veins on the dark slate-colored mountains.

 In the morning Prithvi took me for a tour of Kalpa.
 He started with the popular Suicide Point – a deep 90 deg gorge that sure can guarantee death if you desire.
 As per records, no one has ever committed suicide here.
 The name probably came either from the nature of the deep incline.
 Or from the trend where every hill station must have a suicide point or a sunset point or a lovers point.
 Having said that, the place was scary.
 When Prithvi asked me to pose there, my heart was racing and I could definitely do without that picture.

 However from this point, if you look across you will see villages on the edge of a cliff across the valley.
-They seem like a mushroom growth out of nowhere and cut out from the rest of the world.
+They seem like a mushroom growing out of nowhere and cut out from the rest of the world.
 I assume there are roads that lead to that village.
 I was told that most villages are located near the source of water.
 That is pretty much what makes the villages self-sufficient.

 He then took me to a Buddhist temple in the middle of the town a temple that was built by his father.
 I could sense the emotional energy due to the personal connection here.
 But for the Chorten in the courtyard, this could have been any other temple in Himachal Pradesh.
 Close to this temple is a primary school that is unique for it was the first polling station in India.
 This is also the place where the first voter of India – Shyam Saran Negi cast his vote.